Maple Leaf Village: Amusement park

-When Oneida relocated their offices in the late 1970s, York Hannover Developments Ltd. and Wost Holdings Ltd. invested $26 million in the creation of an amusement park concept, after the site was cleared.
+When Oneida relocated their offices in the late 1970s, York Hannover Developments Ltd. and Wost Holdings Ltd. invested $26 million in the creation of an amusement park concept after the site was cleared.
 Its initial annual payroll was $3 million.
 The park pre-dated the opening of Canada's Wonderland by two years, presumed at that point to cost $105 million when completed.

 The three-story complex of Maple Leaf Village was constructed around the tower.
 It boasted a multi-screen movie theater, numerous attractions (through the years, the That's Incredible! museum and the Elvis Presley Museum were here), countless souvenir and apparel stores, Lillie Langtry's tavern and club and, in later years, the first locale for the Canadian comedy cabaret, Yuk-Yuk's.
-On the North side of the property was a complete carnival midway, complete with "North America's Largest" Ferris wheel which, along with the tower (now called the Kodak Tower) dominating the northern tourist skyline.
-As part of the Clifton Hill tourist area, the facility was well received and attracted numerous crowds for years.
+On the North side of the property was a complete carnival midway, complete with "North America's Largest" Ferris wheel, which, along with the tower (now called the Casino Tower) dominated the northern tourist skyline.
+As part of the Clifton Hill tourist area, the facility was well-received and attracted numerous crowds for years.

 Eventually, however, the novelty began to wear thin as shops folded and main tenants relocated to other locations with more suitable infrastructure.
 Admission costs to the Kodak Tower were eliminated for a few years, until unsafe conditions closed the tower altogether in the early 1990s.
 At the end of the 1992 season, the amusement park closed down.
-In early spring of 1993 the Ferris wheel was dismantled and shipped to Asia for use there.
+In early spring of 1993, the Ferris wheel was dismantled and shipped to Asia for use there.

 By January 1994, only a dozen shops remained in operation throughout the sprawling three-story structure.
 Redevelopment of the property was necessary, as many more shops were preferring on-street access in the burgeoning tourist area.
 The Maple Leaf Village Mall closed for the last time on February 1, 1995.

 Casino Niagara opened in the building on December 7, 1996 and is still in operation today.
 The site was intended to be temporary, but the new site was filled by the Niagara Fallsview Casino Resort.
-The tower received a new look to reflect its more upscale surroundings, although there currently is no public access.
-It is now simply known as the Casino Tower, and is being used as a large sign for the casino.
+The tower received a new look to reflect its more upscale surroundings, although there is currently no public access.
+It is now simply known as the Casino Tower and is being used as a large sign for the casino.